Birmingham, located in the heart of England, is the UK’s second largest city after the capital, London.

 The American city was founded in 1871, while the original Birmingham was officially established in 1166, although the Beormingas tribes settled in the area and named it ‘Beormingham’, in 600 AD.

-For more information on travelling in Birmingham, finding hidden gems, budget travel tips and itineraries to suit your perfect trip, check out the following links:
+For more information on traveling in Birmingham, finding hidden gems, budget travel tips and itineraries to suit your perfect trip, check out the following links:

 - Top 10 Things to See & Do in Birmingham (a local’s guide)